From Eagle crystal to a Masters trophy: 10 prizes players can win aside from a green jacket

 From cloth to crystal, there are many ways for a player to make the Masters memorable.
-The Masters stands alone in tournament golf because no other event provides such an elaborate array of prizes.
+The Masters stands alone in tournament golf because no other event provides such an elaborate array of prizes:

+It all starts with the green jacket, which has been awarded to the champion since 1949.
 He also gets a sterling silver replica of the Masters Trophy (which depicts the clubhouse) and a gold medal.

 The runner-up receives a silver medal and a silver salver.